 Solvent-Contaminated Wipes Rulemaking

-The goal of the solvent-contaminated wipes final rule is to maintain protection of human health and the environment while establishing consistent federal regulations for solvent-contaminated wipes in a way that reduces overall compliance costs for the industry, many of which are small businesses.
-The proposed rule was published in 2003 and its revised risk assessment was published for comment in 2009.2003 proposed rule EPA received comments questioning the validity of the risk screening analysis and the modeling assumptions used to support the proposal.
+In response to the 2003 proposed rule EPA received comments questioning the validity of the risk screening analysis and the modeling assumptions used to support the proposal.
 To address those comments, EPA developed a revised risk analysis.
 This action presents the findings of and seeks comment on the new analysis.

 The revised risk analysis includes an updated estimate of the quantity of solvents on wipes and in laundry sludge that may be disposed in municipal solid waste landfills and uses a more representative municipal solid waste landfill model.
 The revised risk analysis shows that 8 of the 20 solvents evaluated could pose risk to human health, at or above levels generally of concern, if disposed in an unlined municipal solid waste landfill.
 In a composite lined landfill, tetrachloroethylene showed a potential for human health risk at levels generally of concern when disposed wipes and laundry sludge are co-disposed.